 When researching our trip to Chengdu China, I knew I wanted to see a giant panda up close.
 I just wasn’t sure how to see pandas in Chengdu.
 What I quickly learned is that there are a variety of options, depending on your budget.
 It took a lot of research into all of the panda information I could find to pick the right Chengdu panda tour.
 Here, I will walk through the options, and offer our advice on the best Chengdu panda tour – being a panda volunteer.
-After all, Chengdu is where to see pandas in China.

 *This post contains compensated links.
 Find more info in my DISCLAIMER.